 Different grinders produce different heat levels, static electricity, and grind sizes.

 Coffee that is not ground enough can be weak, while coffee that is ground too finely can be bitter.
+Over-ground coffee passes through filters poorly, clogs espresso pucks, and creates unpleasant astringency.
+Under-ground coffee lets water rush through too quickly, resulting in a watery, sour brew that lacks body.

+The grinder can also cause a surge of static charge in the ground coffee.
 This charge occurs due to the grinding burr’s speed, how the coffee moves through the grinder’s chute, the temperature, and the humidity.
-You cannot control any of these factors, but the type of grinder you use is in your control.
+You cannot control all of these factors, but the type of grinder you use is in your control.
+Static is a bigger problem with blade grinders and lower-quality electric burr grinders — premium burr grinders are often designed to minimize static buildup.

 Then there’s heat.
 The temperature of the coffee will increase during the grinding process, and heat causes coffee to lose flavor.
+This is why professional baristas often prefer slower-RPM burr grinders: they generate less frictional heat, protecting the aromatic oils that define a coffee’s character.

 Types of Coffee Grinders